Kumaresh1/Drowsiness_detection/README.md

 6. Update the configuration files of the frontend and backend modules with the appropriate API keys and connection details.
 7. Start the ML module, frontend module, and backend module, and ensure they are running without errors.

-### Running the Frontend Module

-To run the frontend module, follow these steps:

-1. Open a terminal and navigate to the frontend module directory: `cd frontend`.
-2. Install the required dependencies by running: `npm install`.
-3. Start the development server by running: `npm run dev`.
-4. The frontend module should now be running, and you can access it by opening the provided URL in a web browser.

-### Running the Backend Module

-To run the backend module, follow these steps:

-1. Open a terminal and navigate to the backend module directory.
-2. Run the main Python file using the command: `python main.py`.
-3. The backend module should now be running.

 ## How to Use